samyuktha0312n/portfolio/README.md

        vii) Created the slicer for analysing the for specific year.

-1) To analysis revenue for the hour and weekdays respectively,
+1) To analysis revenue for the hourly and weekdays respectively,

 ![Screenshot 2024-09-27 105454](https://github.com/user-attachments/assets/654ea362-e57d-4040-83c0-0d594c294050)